 Again, this is another aspect to take into account and good guidance in general.

 Now we got to the most important discussion about goals.

 Your engineers set the most amazing developmental goals, so full of energy, motivation, ready to take on the world - then life happened.
 Should they feel bad?
 Should you be disappointed as their manager?

-I might do separate posts about the Buddhist concept of non-attachment and stoicism to give some more perspective here.
-The bottom line is: goals in general work best if you don’t cling to them but use them as north stars and proxies.
+I might do a separate posts about the buddhist concept of non-attachment and stoicism to give some more perspective here.
+The bottom line is that goals in general work best if you don't cling to them but use them as north stars and proxies.